Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop

-Since packets have unit value, it is without loss of generality to assume that the packets destined to a specific output port are transmitted in an earliest-arrival (FIFO) fashion and thus, it is helpful to associate each output port with a queue.
+Since packets have unit value, we can assume without loss of generality that the packets destined to a specific output port are transmitted in an earliest-arrival (FIFO) fashion and thus, it is helpful to associate each output port with a queue.

-Intuitively speaking, to maximize throughput, one would like to maintain a flow of output packets for as many queues in parallel as possible.
+Intuitively speaking, to maximize throughput, one would like to maintain a flow of packet transmissions for as many queues in parallel as possible.
 It is therefore desirable to prioritize accepting packets for queues that do not have many incoming packets in the near future.
 Unfortunately, an online algorithm does not know which queues these are, and in order to be insured against an adversarial input it seems reasonable to try to keep the queue lengths as balanced as possible in every step.
-This is exactly the idea behind the online algorithm \emph{Longest Queue Drop (\LQD)}, introduced in 1991 by Wei, Coyle, and Hsiao~\cite{WCH}: The incoming packet is always accepted and if this causes the buffer to exceed its capacity then one packet from the longest queue, breaking ties arbitrarily, is evicted (this could be the incoming packet).\footnote{ Wei, Coyle, and Hsiao proposed the \LQD algorithm for the problem of shared-memory switches, consisting of $N$ input ports and $N$ output ports.
+This is exactly the idea behind the online algorithm \emph{Longest Queue Drop (\LQD)}, introduced in 1991 by Wei, Coyle, and Hsiao~\cite{WCH}: The incoming packet is always accepted and if this causes the buffer to exceed its capacity then one packet from the longest queue, breaking ties arbitrarily, is dropped, i.e., evicted (this could be the incoming packet).\footnote{ Wei, Coyle, and Hsiao proposed the \LQD algorithm for the problem of shared-memory switches, consisting of $N$ input ports and $N$ output ports.
 Rather than assuming $N$ input ports, each of which may receive at most one packet per time step, we more generally assume that there is a single input port of infinite capacity.
 Furthermore, we do not put any restrictions on the number of output ports, i.e., we allow $N$ to be arbitrarily large.
 Again, this only makes the problem more general.}

-The \LQD algorithm, apart from being a natural online algorithm to derive, remains the only competitive algorithm for this problem.
-Since the algorithm is simple and can be used, for instance, to achieve a fair distribution of the bandwidth, it is of great practical interest; see e.g.~\cite{bruno1998early, chamberland2000overall, ChaoGuoBook, ChaoLiuBook, nabeshima2005performance, suter1998design}.
+The \LQD algorithm, apart from being a natural online algorithm to derive, remains the only known competitive algorithm for this problem.
+Since the algorithm is simple and can be used, for instance, to achieve a fair distribution of the bandwidth, it is of some practical interest; see e.g.~\cite{bruno1998early, chamberland2000overall, ChaoGuoBook, ChaoLiuBook, nabeshima2005performance, suter1998design}.